MicrosoftDocs/iis-docs/iis/manage/managing-your-configuration-settings/using-configuration-history-with-iis-7-and-iis-8.md

 ### Step 1: List the available backups

 1. Click **Start**, **Run**, and type **CMD** and Click **OK**.
-2. Change to the inetsrv directory using the following command: cd %windir%\system32\inetsrv.
+2. Change to the inetsrv directory using the following command: `cd %windir%\system32\inetsrv`.
 3. To get the currently configured path for the configHistory section, type the following: